yuwen-c/dieta/README.md

 －Based on Javascript.
 A project built with small components which can be reused.\
 ✨ [Back-end server](https://github.com/yuwen-c/dieta-api) using **node.js**, **express.js**.\
 －Using Javascript.
 Powerful, can be built fast.\
-✨ Connect front-end and backend with **RestfulAPI**.\
+✨ Connect front-end and back-end with **RestfulAPI**.\
 －more readable, easy to debug.
-The seperated endpoint can be combined into multiple logic.\
+The seperated endpoints can be combined into multiple logic.\
 ✨ User data stored in **PostgreSQL**.\
 ✨ Combine data base with server using **knex**.\
 －Powerful, good documentation.